Upton, Vale of White Horse: Economic history

 An open field system of farming prevailed in the parish until an inclosure award was made in 1759.
 The Didcot, Newbury and Southampton Railway through the parish was completed in 1881, and a station to serve Upton and neighbouring Blewbury was opened in 1883.
 British Railways closed the line to passengers in 1962 and freight in 1967.
 The former Upton and Blewbury station building survives as a private house, and part of the line is now used as a pedestrian and cycle path.

 Transport

 Thames Travel route 94 serves Upton from Mondays to Fridays, linking the village with Didcot town and with Didcot Parkway railway station.
 Buses run mostly once an hour, with a half-hourly service in the evening peak.
 There is no Saturday or Sunday service.

+National Cycle Route 544 from Wantage to Didcot passes through the village.